Brennall/HFH-SRD/Chapter01.md

 ### Winning and Losing the Game

-No one “loses” when playing the Adventurer Conqueror King System.
-In the course of adventure, your adventurers will frequently die; this is a fact of the game, but it does not indicate failure or “losing” in the sense that someone loses at, say, a card game.
-One can measure “success” under the Adventurer Conqueror King System in many ways, such as acquiring treasure, levels of experience, or castles and followers.
+No one "loses" when playing the Adventurer Conqueror King System.
+In the course of adventure, your adventurers will frequently die; this is a fact of the game, but it does not indicate failure or "losing" in the sense that someone loses at, say, a card game.
+One can measure "success" under the Adventurer Conqueror King System in many ways, such as acquiring treasure, levels of experience, or castles and followers.
 In some cases, a glorious death may be the greatest success!

 However, the one common measure of success that everyone should strive for is to have fun.
 Everyone can win at this game, because everyone can have fun playing it.
 So while a character may die, or riches may be lost, it is the game play itself that matters.
 Winning is in being able to suspend disbelief long enough to be immersed in the fantasy world you create with your party.